scottmudge/OctoPrint-MeatPack/README.md

 ### Known Issues:

-1. This doesn't work with any firmware __except the firmware I modified above with added MeatPack support!__.
+1. This requires a minor modification to your printer's firmware!
+I have currently only compiled modified firmware for Prusa's MK3/3S printers!

+I would like to integrate these changes into Marlin or similar firmwares as well.
+The changes are very minor, and only require placing a couple function calls at the location where serial characters are read and parsed.
+In Prusa's firmware, this is in `cmdqueue.c`.

-Feel free to copy the `MeatPack.h` and `MeatPack.cpp` files in the firmware repository and use them in other firmwares.
-It's very portable code, with only the serial output needing to be ported/modified.
-If you use it, just make sure you attribute the forks of other firmware to me (and keep the name... it's fun!).
+Feel free to use the `MeatPack.h` and `MeatPack.cpp` files in the firmware repository and use them in other firmwares (perhaps use it as a git module, to keep it up to date if I make modifications).
+If you use it, just make sure you attribute the me (and keep the name... it's fun!).
 You can see how I integrated it with the serial connection in `cmdqueue.c`.
 It's fairly simple.

 2. It doesn't work with the Virtual Printer in OctoPrint.
+Obviously... it's not a real serial connection.

 ## How does it work?